IGNF/CartAGen/docs/algorithms/others/point_cover.md

-# Description of Douglas & Peucker Line Simplification Algorithm
+# Description of the Point Cover Algorithms

 > - Date 20/07/2017.
 > - Author: [Guillaume Touya][1]